technomancy/leiningen/doc/PLUGINS.md

 ## Clojure Version

-Leiningen 2.3.4 uses Clojure 1.5.1.
+Leiningen 2.4.0 and on uses Clojure 1.6.0.
 If you need to use a different version of Clojure from within a Leiningen plugin, you can use `eval-in-project` with a dummy project argument:

 ```clj
 (eval-in-project {:dependencies '[[org.clojure/clojure "1.4.0"]]}